boscoh/peptagram/readme.md

     }
     peptagram.proteins.make_proteins_directory(data, 'out/tpp-pr')

-Optionally
+On the command-line, run the script to generate the visualization:

+    python tpp_mzml_example.py

+### EXAMPLE: TPP from X!Tandem

+The default search-engine that comes with the TPP is X!Tandem.
+It is easy to generate  visualizations with X!Tandem-generated protXML and pepXML files, as X!Tandem tandemXML files contain both protein sequences and the peaks for the MS/MS spectra.

 search results in ProteinProphet prot.xml files containing all protein groups, and peptides.
 The peptide-spectrum matches are contained in the PeptideProphet pep.xml files.
 However, neither prot.xml or pep.xml contain full sequence information, so a sequence database in FASTA format is required.
 Optionally, the mzML corresponding to the peptide-spectrum matches can be used to integrate the MS/MS spectrum for each match.

-### EXAMPLE: TPP from X!Tandem

 ### EXAMPLE: Mascot with TPP